Why is it that some people achieve so much more with their time than others? Are you frequently interrupted or pulled in different directions?

 I wasn’t easy for me to acquire a new habit, but once I mastered it, it became easier.
 Getting up at 5:30 am every morning and having a short time of quiet reflection before I start the day has been helping me to be more calm, clear-minded, and a lot more creative throughout the day.

-By the time my husband is ready to start the day, I have already had my shower, done my meditation, yoga exercises and even have time to read one of my books.
+By the time my husband is ready to start the day, I have already had my shower, done my meditation, yoga exercises, write on my Journal and read one of my books.

 FOCUS ON WHAT MATTER MOST

 In The One Thing book from Gary Keller with Jay Papasan; they suggest to focus on what matters most.
 That core activity goes at the top of your to-do list.
 Say ‘no’ to anything else until your most important task is completed.